PSYCH 111: Introduction to Psychology: Week 9: Chapter 6 Quizzes: Learning

 Why Other Options Are Wrong:

-This describes operant conditioning with a fixed-ratio schedule, not observational learning, since behavior is shaped by reinforcement, not imitation.
+This is a variable-ratio reinforcement schedule, not observational learning.
+The persistence in gambling behavior is driven by unpredictably timed reinforcement, not imitation.

 3.